 Let me provide full disclosure: I have a very energetic two-year old who hasn’t been to nursery since March.
 Nearly six months post-lockdown and I’ll admit that my research is intermittent, nowhere near what it was earlier in the semester before everything closed down in the UK.
 My situation is hardly unique and many of us are facing our own challenges caused by the coronavirus pandemic.
 While I’ve certainly practiced selfcare, including indulging in an afternoon nap or Netflix binge when needed, I also want to get back to the projects I started before lockdown.
 So how do you manage when your mind is actively turning back to your research and yet you still feel exhausted from the emotional stress caused by the pandemic or the extra workload in either your personal or work life?

 Having recently picked up running like so many others during lockdown (thanks, NHS, for the nifty Couch to 5k programme), it strikes me that research is a lot like running.
 Many of us have taken a long break from research out of necessity, and to try to work in the way we did pre-lockdown is just not feasible.
 If you suffered a knee or ankle injury and took four months off of running, you wouldn’t just step out your door and start running a 10k.
-No, you’d do gentle exercise, perhaps even walking, and radically decrease your mileage and pace as you eased back into your normal routine.
+No, you’d do gentle exercise, perhaps even walking, and radically increase your mileage and pace as you eased back into your normal routine.

 Even in running circles, the benefits of taking it slow are advocated.